dylanlee/autoeval-jobs/readme.md

 # About

 This repository contains code and tests for a set of containerized flood inundation map (FIM) evaluation jobs that are meant to be composed together to form a FIM evaluation workflow.
-Each job can be developed and run independently of other jobs or used in conjection with a job orchastrator to run evaluations at scale.
+Each job can be developed and run independently of other jobs or used in conjunction with a job orchestrator to run evaluations at scale.
 The intended target for the orchestrator is HashiCorp Nomad and the jobs have been designed to make them easy to run as parameterized jobs on a Nomad cluster.

 A more thorough description of the inputs and outputs of each job as well as the intended behavior of a job can be found in the jobs' [interfaces](/interfaces/interfaces.md) descriptions.
 A job interface is a formal specification of a job's inputs, outputs, and arguments specified using [json-schema](https://json-schema.org/).
-At the moment the interfaces yaml files serve as a guide for developers when (re)implementing jobs and for understanding the possible ways that jobs can interact through their inputs and outputs.
+At the moment the interface yaml files serve as a guide for developers when (re)implementing jobs and for understanding the possible ways that jobs can interact through their inputs and outputs.
 In the future they could also be used to validate the data produced by each job.

 # Setup

-The jobs are currenly all designed to be run using the same Docker image.
+The jobs are currently all designed to be run using the same Docker image.
 We provide a Dockerfile for this image as well as two Docker compose files.
 The first Docker compose file contains services for running the jobs in an interactive shell for development and debugging.
 The second Docker compose file specifies services that run a jobs test suite on startup.

 ## Configuring environment